ANTIBIOTICS - ANTI-FUNGALS - ANTI-VIRALS - ANTI-PARASITICS (Updated March 2012)

 If you had a successful antibiotic treatment for a few months and have been symptom free for a longer time, you should stop the antibiotic regimen for awhile.
 If all the typical symptoms of the disease start again (relapse), you may try another antibiotic regimen for three to four weeks, instead of treating it again for many months as with the initial treatment.

 Or, in the meantime, go with natural or homeopathic treatments (e.g. nosode treatment for Lyme and syphilis).
-To get some relief and reducing various symptoms you can try also treatments with the SCALAR or Rife machine by sending low electric current through the body at different frequencies, or Hyperbaric Oxygen Treatment (HBOT), or perhaps Hypertermic (ICHT) treatments that elevates the intracellular temperature, similar to an artificial fever to kill pathogens.
+To get some relief and reducing various symptoms you can try also treatments with the newer SCALAR or Dr. Becks machine, (but not the old Rife machine) by sending low electric current through the body at different frequencies, or Hyperbaric Oxygen Treatment (HBOT), or perhaps Hypertermic (ICHT) treatments that elevates the intracellular temperature, similar to an artificial fever to kill pathogens.
 Be aware that these kinds of treatments are still considerated experimental and they are not a final cure!

 General Lyme protocol

 There is no universal Lyme protocol that can help everyone.
 The antibiotic reported to help most patients and the preferred antibiotic for early, and slightly for later stages, is the tetracycline antibiotic Doxycycline.
-It is used for approximately 8-12 weeks at dosages depending on patients body weight, to treat mainly the spiral Borrelia forms in the blood and very slightly the intracellular located Borrelia and the cystic forms.
+It is used for approximately 8-12 weeks at dosages depending on patients body weight (100mg each 50 pounds), to treat mainly the spiral Borrelia forms in the blood and very slightly the intracellular located Borrelia and the cystic forms.

 Doxycycline and especially Flaghyl had some good effect on skin symptoms and even Morgellons fibers were reduced during treatment.
-Note: Doxycycline works on bacteria and on protozoans too.
+Note: Doxycycline works on bacteria and on protozoans, and it reduces inflammations.

 The second-generation of Doxycycline used as monohydrate has a longer half-life and a greater activity against intracellular or anaerobe bacteria.
 It cannot reach all body areas due to its minor diffusion, and it passes the brain-blood barrier only with a higher dosage, but Amantidine, NH4Cl, and Hydroxychloroquine (Plaquenil/Quensil), according to some Lyme associations, increases the effectiveness of Doxycycline.